This is post #15 from the 30 Day Personal Finance Challenge: Boost Your Financial Health with a Daily Tip!

 To reach financial independence you need to make your money work for you and make you even more money!
 You gotta INVEST! – Kate App

 Here is what I did: I opened a brokerage account and started investing in the stock market!
 My primary focus is on ETFs (exchange-traded fund).
 ETFs hold assets from various companies and industries, they are passively managed and thus low-cost and relatively secure.
-I have monthly savings plan which automatically buys DAX ETF (stock market index consisting of the 30 major German companies).
+I have a monthly savings plan which automatically buys DAX ETF (a stock market index consisting of the 30 major German companies).

 I am into it for the long term.
 I buy value stocks and ETFs which I intend to keep for decades.
 Most of them pay dividends, which I re-invest.
 My portfolio grows because of the compound interest effect.